Johnny Moeller

 Years later the Austin Chronicle quoted Clifford Antone (who also helped launch Stevie Ray Vaughan) as saying: "Johnny, nobody can burn like that kid.
 He's got the heart like Stevie had, about the only one I've seen with that kind of heart.
 Johnny's so quiet and bashful, just a sweet kid and sometimes those kids get overlooked."

-By the time Moeller had joined The Fabulous Thunderbirds in mid-2007 he had toured North America, Europe, Australia, and Japan extensively.
-Johnny remains based in Austin, Texas with his wife Shontae Moeller and three children Estella, Calvin, and Lucille Moeller and daughter-in-law Makenna Moeller, playing local, and regional venues when he is not touring with The Fabulous Thunderbirds.
+By the time Moeller had joined the Fabulous Thunderbirds in mid-2007 he had toured North America, Europe, Australia, and Japan extensively.
+He remains based in Austin, Texas, with his wife Shontae Moeller and three children, playing local, and regional venues when he is not touring with the Fabulous Thunderbirds.

-Johnny Moeller is rumored to be the inspiration for one of the characters in Mike Judge's Beavis and Butt-Head cartoon.
+Moeller is rumored to be the inspiration for one of the characters in Mike Judge's Beavis and Butt-Head cartoon.
 The other character is modeled after Paul Size.